2019 Annual Conference Abstracts

 Using Risk Analysis to Make Better Strategic Decisions - Alex Sidorenko, Institute for Strategic Risk Analysis in Decision Making

-Stochastic Econometrics - Katlin Bass, Beth Goode and Madeline Minchillo, Lone Star Analysis
+Stochastic Econometrics - Katlin Bass and Madeline Minchillo, Lone Star Analysis

 How to Supplement Safety Requirements to Prevent Major Technological Catastrophes? - Stan Uryasev, Risk Management and Financial Engineering Lab, University of Florida

-Utilization of an Attrition Model to Explore Warfighting Utility of Non-Kinetic Attacks - CAPT Brian Morgan, Naval Postgraduate School
+Utilization of an Attrition Model to Explore Warfighting Utility of Non-Kinetic Attacks - CAPT Brian Morgan, Naval Postgraduate School, and Harrison Schramm, Center for Strategic and Budgetary Assessments

 Panel Discussion - The 60 Cycle 120 Volt Standard for the Probability Power Grid: A Combination of SIPmath, Metalogs and the HDR Generator - Doug Hubbard, Tom Keelin, Sam L. Savage